This post is to explain more detail about meditation from my article on Keys To Live Happy.

 I form a prayer that is carefully worded to describe my desire in specific details.
 I then speak the prayer aloud so that it reinforces my desire to my subconscious mind.

-I then focus my conscious mind ONLY on generating the biofeedback that works for me (goosebumps), and work to maintain that sensation with my full body for as long as necessary to feel my prayer has been communicated to my subconscious mind which in turn communicates it to Source.
+Next, I do the breathing exercise explained earlier and then focus my conscious mind ONLY on generating the biofeedback that works for me (goosebumps), and work to maintain that sensation with my full body for as long as necessary to feel my prayer has been communicated to my subconscious mind which in turn communicates it to Source.

 If it is something that needs an answer, I trust the first thought that comes to me as the correct answer from Source and proceed to use that answer before I move forward.